NehaMadnani/Tranquility/README.md

 ## Routes

-- GET  /users
+- **GET  /users**
-    This route fetches all the existing users
+    - This route fetches all the existing users
+    - Refer: Postman Collection's `Get all users /users`

-- POST  /users
+- **POST  /users**
-    This route used to create a user
+    - This route used to create a user
-    Note: field email is UNIQUE and hence duplicates are not allowed.
+    - Note: field email is UNIQUE and hence duplicates are not allowed.
 Use different email value for every new request
-    Refer: Postman Collection's `Create User /users`
+    - Refer: Postman Collection's `Create User /users`

-- POST  /questionnaire
+- **POST  /questionnaire**
-    This route is used to set the questionnaire for exisiting users
+    - This route is used to set the questionnaire for exisiting users
-    Refer: Postman Collection's `Questionnaire /questionnaire`
+    - Refer: Postman Collection's `Questionnaire /questionnaire`

-- POST  /userinteractionfeedback
+- **POST  /userinteractionfeedback**
-    This route is used to set the user interaction feedback for the media files
+    - This route is used to set the user interaction feedback for the media files
-    Refer: Postman Collection's `Media Feedback /userinteractionfeedback`
+    - Refer: Postman Collection's `Media Feedback /userinteractionfeedback`

 ## Test Cases
 Explore our detailed test cases to understand the functionalities better: